 Determination of transition rate constants

-The idealized traces were further investigated by plotting all transitions in a Transition Den- sity Plot as this is the current established method.
+The idealized traces were further investigated by plotting all transitions in a Transition Density Plot as this is the current established method.
 Extraction of specific transitions is classically performed using fitting (e.g. k means clustering 30,33) for simpler systems with fewer transitions, to reliably identify up to 64 clusters in total for all conditions.
 However, this method was not optimal for this data due to the many transitions possible and low sampling of higher-order transitions/states.
 This is despite very thorough examination of the data and extensive optimization of initial guesses for x-y positions of each cluster.

 Here we applied a series of thresholds that can be subjected to extensive analysis to extract kinetic and thermodynamic insights.
 The grid thresholds were made in agreement with the HMM input, so that a specific state or transition found by the HMM, would be correctly separated by the grid.
 This allowed for a total theoretical number of 42 separable clusters (excluding those involved with S0).
-The TDP plots showcase insulin association and dissociation at 10 nM concentration regime to operate primarily from monomeric additions and to lesser extent via dimer or higher order oligomer addition (Supplementary Fig. 23 and Supplementary Table 8-11).
+The TDP plots showcase insulin association and dissociation at 10 nM concentration regime to operate primarily from monomeric additions and to lesser extent via dimer or higher order oligomer addition (Supplementary Fig. 24 and Supplementary Table 8-11).